pjharberts/Prestons-Fedora-36-Setup/Application-Setup/Firefox.md

 - Bookmarks Toolbar: Never show

+## Theme

+Open Settings, and click the Extensions & Themes button at the bottom.
+Search and install "Oled Borderless Pitch Black" by Andrei Petcu.

 ## Extensions

 Open Settings, and click the Extensions & Themes button at the bottom.
 Under the Extensions tab, click "Find more add-ons."
 Search and install the following extensions:

 - "Bitwarden - Free Password Manager" by Bitwarden Inc.
-- "Dark Reader" by Alexander Shutau
+- "Dark Background and Light Text" by Mikhail Khvoinitsky
 - "Enhancer for YouTube" by Maxime RF
 - "GSConnect" by daniellandau
 - "Return YouTube Dislike" by Dmitry Selivanov